Atari Calculator

 Atari Calculator (or Calculator) is a proprietary software program developed by Atari, Inc. for Atari 8-bit computers and published in 1979.
 It incorporates the functionality of a scientific calculator into a software calculator.
 It was written in assembly language by American programmer and game designer Carol Shaw.
 The program supports multiple modes, including enabling it to be used as a programmable calculator with a then-popular reverse Polish notation (RPN) input method.

 History

 In 1977, the Calculator computer program was developed by Carol Shaw at Atari, Inc. In 1979, the screenshot of the Atari Calculator, with the title ATARI CALCULATOR COPYRIGHT 1979 in the main window, was printed in the "Touch the future." brochure on the screenshots gallery page, featuring the upcoming Atari 800 computer.
 The UI was colored in light bluish text on a dark blue background.
 In the same year, the "Calculator: Instruction Manual" book was printed, and program got product ID number CX-8102.
 On the screenshots of the program, printed in grayscale in the manual, the title in the main window changed to CALCULATOR COPYRIGHT (C) ATARI 1979.

-In 1981, the Calculator was marketed in the "Atari Personal Computer Product Catalog".

-Calculator.
-With this program, your ATARI Personal Computer becomes a powerful, 145-function programmable calculator.
+In 1981, the Calculator was described in the "Atari Personal Computer Product Catalog" as "With this program, your ATARI Personal Computer becomes a powerful, 145-function programmable calculator".